What is Massage Therapy Certification Training?

 Career Planning prepares you for a successful career as a Licensed Massage Therapist by giving you the tools you need to own and operate your own business.
 Topics include business ethics, planning, marketing strategies, taxes, laws, business management and research literacy.

-Apply now for Spring Evening Class at CHAI School of Massage.
-Classes begin in April and will be held on Monday, Tuesday and Thursday 5pm-10pm and one Saturday per month from 11am-4pm.
-Additional days may be added for student clinic.
-Spring Class Registration closes mid March.
-Fall Day class begins in September and meets 10am-3pm Monday, Tuesday and Thursday and one Saturday per month 11am-4pm.
+Apply now for Day Classes at CHAI School of Massage.
+Class Registration closes mid September.
+Fall Day class begins at the end of September and meets 10am-3pm Monday, Tuesday and Thursday and one Saturday per month 11am-4pm.

 Don’t delay, get your application in early!
 Click here for admission details.